mklueh/gridsome-plugin-recommender/README.md

 ## Common Use Cases

-1. Finding related posts
+1. Find related posts and show post recommendations
-1. Save time by automatically tagging / categorizing your posts
+1. Save time by automatically tagging / categorizing your posts with related tags
 1. Showing context-based ads / affiliate links on your post pages that relate to the content
 1. Automatically generating tag / category indexes for your posts or products